Date: Tuesday, January 19, 4:42 pm

 Cronin spins a web of words that is impossible to resist getting entangled in and is a pleasure to untangle as the story unfolds.
 This book kept me turning the pages for its entirety, as it simultaneously deals with the pains, joys and struggles of being human and the battles of a dying world, spanning both space and time on an epic scale.
 The Passage is one of those novels that I stay up late to read and then cannot stop raving about.

-I believe you're a fan of such books as The Hunger Games, The Illuminae Files Series and the Divergent Trilogy as well as the Lord of the Rings and Earthsea?
-If I'm right, then you should put The Passage near the top of your reading list.
+If you're a fan of such books as The Hunger Games, The Illuminae Files Series and the Divergent Trilogy or even The Lord of the Rings and Earthsea, then you should put The Passage near the top of your reading list.
 All these series capture the same haunting feeling of a warped reality, particularly the latter three, which are each set in their own version of a dystopian future.
-The Passage incorporates hints of fantasy, thriller and suspense into its plot and style, making it appealing to a broad range of readers, including you, if my knowledge of your taste in accurate.
+The Passage incorporates hints of fantasy, thriller and suspense into its plot and style, making it appealing to a broad range of readers.

 The general mood of the novel is eerie yet beautiful, embodying the essence of a forest at night.
 This feeling is aided by exerts from novels and poems by such authors as Shakespeare, Henry Vaughan and Sir Walter Raleigh.
 As well as quotes, the texts format varies, which I found kept it fresh and engaging.
 The quote below in particular seems to capture the mood of the novel.